robang74/git-functions/README.md

 commands string are necessary to avoid that the variable is expanded before starting the loop.

-In case the last command fails then the loop stops and spawn a emergency `bash` in that shell - which is restricted - the operator can handle the issue and then decide to proceed further with `exit` or definitely stop with `exit 1`.
+In case the last command fails then the loop stops and spawns an emergency `bash` in that shell - which is restricted - the operator can handle the issue and then decide to proceed further with `exit` or definitely stop with `exit 1`.

-    Switched to branch 'devel'
+    Switch to branch 'devel'
     Your branch is up-to-date with 'origin/devel'.

     branch: devel, KO